Ecology

 Picnicking

 We have two locations of cherry blossoms within the park, so if you’re looking to dodge the crowds at the Native Arboretum, venture along Pūriri Drive for the lesser known location with far fewer people.
-We ask for picnicking on the surrounding field rather than under the trees during this busy time, so that they can be enjoyed by all.
+Please set up away from the trees rather than under the trees during this busy time, so that they can be enjoyed by all.
 See details here for more guidelines and information.

 Cultural Significance